 The mind may not be physical like the brain, but it is very real.
 One’s awareness is filled with something (actually multiple things) every moment of the day.
 If the conscious mind is an illusion or a hallucination, it’s a very real one!

 7. Why is this simple idea – that the mind (not a particular task, or resting state) can be used to map the brain’s function – all but ignored by the brain science community?
 Mainly, it is because the mind remains resistant to comprehension.
 Many researchers know a lot about, and have keen insight into, various aspects of the mind.
-But no one can DEFINE the mind in a way more than a handful of people agree with.
+Their hard-won knowledge is of great value.
+At the same time, no one can DEFINE the mind in a way more than a handful of people agree with.
 And these definitions are usually quite vague.
-Specific examples of the mind during daily living are avoided.
+Specific examples of mental processes as they play out during daily living are avoided.

 12. Other than immediate, low-level perception, the mind = (mostly) a set of general memories, the formation of which is based on past experience.
 For example, seeing a dog includes the memories “dog,” “dogs are fun,” “dogs can bite,” “fear,” “attend to his body language” etc. The content of these thoughts, goals, and intentions are all memories of those past events.

-13. A general memory is not only built from, but comes to represent, a group (or more precisely, range) of similar past experience.
+13. A general memory is not only built from, but comes to represent, a group or range of similar past experience.
 This is common knowledge.
 For example the memory “dog collar” is built from a person’s past dog collar experiences.
 This memory has perceptual content: a typical size, shape, texture, color, weight, sound when dropped on the floor, etc. It has higher meaning and other associations: dog, leash, walking, exercise, health etc. This memory is general because it represents not a single collar, but a range of experiences and meanings.
 In other words, it represents all the ways in which “dog collar” can be expressed, when activated.
 “Dog collar” = a range of “dog collar” experience.